siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 $$

 So the toroidal ratio does not need to set the common propagation speed.
-It can change only the relative weighting of the two aspects while the common loading scale $s$ remains fixed.
+It can change only the relative weighting of the two aspects while the common energy density scale $s$ remains fixed.
 Conversely, changing $s$ at fixed $m/n$ changes the common refractive lag while preserving the same aspect skew.